 The perfect change: The benefits of a CNC plasma table

 A CNC plasma table can change the way you cut metal, serving as the perfect addition for a small shop, a metal artist or a hobbyist.
-Adding a light industrial CNC table to the right Powermax® plasma system saves time, money and opens up a world of creative possibilities.
+Adding a light industrial CNC plasma table to the right Powermax® plasma cutter saves time, money and opens up a world of creative possibilities.
 Here are six examples of how adding a CNC plasma table has changed the lives of metal workers.

 A hobby made easier